+- 1. Tire air valve

+- 2. Tire air valve core

-3. Tire air valve cap with seal
+- 3. Tire air valve cap with seal

-This motorcycle is equipped with cast wheels and tubeless tires with valves.
+This motorcycle is equipped with tubeless tires, tire air valves and cast wheels.

 - The front and rear tires should be of the same make and design, otherwise the handling characteristics of the motorcycle may be different, which could lead to an accident. - Always make sure that the valve caps are securely installed to prevent air pressure leakage.